cyclus/cyclus.github.com/source/user/input_specs/control.rst

   }

-This is what the example above would look like if written in JSON.
+This example starts in November 2007, and runs for 100 years (1200 months).

 .. rst-class:: html-toggle